viktorlarsson/viktorlarsson/README.md

 ### Hi there 👋

+Viktor Sarström, 34 years old based in Gothenburg and currently working at @evolvetechnology.
 I'm that full-stack employees that everyone is looking for.
 I've been working with computers since I was born and I will probably die in front of one.

 - 16 years of experience
 - Team lead